imSamirOFFICIAL/Arduino-Password-Verification-with-Serial-Monitor/README.md

 ![Screenshot](https://github.com/imSamirOFFICIAL/ArduinoPasswordVerificationWithSerialMonitor/assets/52858312/2268bb67-685c-4327-abb8-0d8ec438eb5c)

 Boom!
 Everything is set up properly.
 Now, just click the `Run` button located in the bottom left corner and simulate the experiment.

-After running the simulation, a Virtual Monitor will be popup.
-Click on it and type the password.
-If you type wrong password then it will show "No access" and if you type right password then it will show "Thank you for logging in".
-Remember if the "Echo Typed Characters" is turned off, then what you are typing on Virtual Monitor will not show on the display.
-So, don't panic, just type.

 # Note
 After running the simulation, a `Virtual Monitor` will pop up.
 Click on it and type the password.
 There is no need to press the `Enter` button on the keyboard after typing the password.
 If you type the wrong password, it will display `No access`, and if you type the correct password, it will show `Thank you for logging in`.
 Remember, if the `Echo Typed Characters` option is turned off, what you type on the Virtual Monitor will not be shown on the display.
 So, don't panic, just type.